 1. Healthy relationships are built on COMMITMENT not CONVENIENCE.

 In our self-focused, on-demand world, most relationships form out of convenience.
 We’re good at “networking” (doing good for others who can repay us), but we’re really bad at love, vulnerability, selflessness, commitment and all the other ingredients that make meaningful relationships work.
 In both the marriage (Ron-Deborah) and unlikely friendship (Ron-Denver) at the center of the movie’s storyline, I was reminded about how commitment must trump convenience for relationships to thrive.
 Our most meaningful relationships will always require us to step outside of our comfort zones at times.
 It might be messy at times, but life is messy and real relationships are worth it!
-Be there for your loved ones in the moments where it’s important for them; not just the moments that are convenient for you.
+Be there for your loved ones in the moments where it’s important for them; not just the moments that are convenient for you.2.
+Healthy relationships require TIME to build (or rebuild) TRUST.

 Trust is the foundation of every healthy relationship and trust never happens overnight.
 It requires time.
 Just like dollars represent the currency of our economy, time represents the currency of relationships.
 If you want to add value and add trust to your relationships, you must always start by investing more of your time.
 Time builds trust and trust builds relationships.
 There are no shortcuts.
 Relationships aren’t made in a microwave; they are created in a “crock pot.”
 The more time you invest, the better it will be!